HOME > COOKIES

 For baking prepare one baking sheet, preferably light coloured one.
 Then line with baking paper so the cookies don't stick to the sheet.
 Bake on 160°C/320°F until the tops are cracked and bottoms are lightly brown.

 Cookies should still be soft to the touch.
-Leave them on a baking tray for a few minutes then transfer to a serving plate.
+Leave them on the baking sheet for a few minutes then transfer to a serving plate.

 Storing soft amaretti cookies